Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Hawaii at Manoa

-UH Manoa requires prior written authorization from the Office of Environmental Health, Safety, and Risk Management before any drone or unmanned aerial system operations on campus property.
+UH Manoa requires prior authorization from the Office of Environmental Health, Safety, and Risk Management (EHSRM) before conducting any drone operations on campus property or airspace.
+Operators must comply with all applicable Hawaii state drone laws and FAA regulations.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.